kevnjs/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+Class based functions allow you to access different component lifecycles methods and functional components do not allow you to, hooks also can be used in functional components and not in class based components

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+componentDidMount?
+componentDidMount is called when a component has "mounted" in the lifecycle and componentDidUpdate will be called when a component's state has updated

 3. Define stateful logic.

+stateful logic is any code that manipulates state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+1. Arrange - gets the necessary components needed to be used for testing
+2. Act - Create and execute the behavior to be used on those components
+3. Assert - check the actions we made on the components if they were what we expect them to be and act